Day trips away from Myrtle Beach and the Grand Strand can

 Georgetown is at the south end of the Grand Strand.
 This historic river town has a Riverwalk with shops and restaurants, and features several buildings on the National Historic Register that you can visit.
 Don’t miss the Rice Museum, which tells the story of the rice planters along the Waccamaw, the Gullah Museum, which features the Low Country African culture, and the South Carolina Maritime Museum for ships and nautical tales.

-Sunset Beach, on the Brunswick Islands just across the North Carolina state line, has the area’s only working planetarium.
-This popular attraction also features a small science museum and is a great place for both kids and grown-ups.
+There are lots of other things to do in Sunset Beach.
 While you're here, you might want to stop in at the Old Sunset Beach Bridge Museum and see how locals and visitors used to get across to the island on the last pontoon bridge left on the east coast.

 is a historic river town on the Cape Fear River that has been home to